Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 end
 {% endhighlight %}

 Each index entry is null terminated, so `read_entries` reads from the index until it finds a null byte.
-It then stores that entry in-memory, repeating that process `count` times.
+It then stores that entry in memory, repeating that process `count` times.

 What's that reader object doing?